efepekgoz/textBased/README.md

 # Mayor of Boston

-Made for Mehu Jam 1 within less than 48 hours, *Mayor of Boston* is a text-based survival game inspired by the classic *The Oregon Trail* game series.
+Made for [mehu jam 1](https://itch.io/jam/mehu-jam-1) within less than 48 hours, *Mayor of Boston* is a text-based survival game inspired by the classic *The Oregon Trail* game series.

 ## Files